Friday, December 10, 2010

 The birthday song originates from a kindergarten song written in 1892 by two sisters Patti and Mildred Hill.
 Patti Hill was a kindergarten teacher (who incidentally laid the foundation for the standards of kindergarten education in public schools.)
 She wrote a song called, "Good Morning To You."
 Later the words were changed around--and we got Happy Birthday To You.

-It's a good thing one of the birthday guests called to remind me of the original goal--a surprise party--and took me away from this gold mine of information.
+It's a good thing one of the birthday guests called to remind me of

 The party turned out to be a great surprise.
 We sang the Hill's birthday song.
 Then we all held candles and blew them out, figuring whatever wish my daughter had, she would need her friends (as well) to help her make it come true.